Code-Institute-Submissions/HLuke93-ms1_DecResub/README.md

 # Site Design

-* The approach i took designing this website was to display clear , concise text so the user could retain information.
+* The approach I took designing this website was to display clear , concise text so the user could retain information.
 * To do this I added 5 questions and answers on the homepage , some images , a video and a meetup location map.
 * I chose 2 fonts when designing this site , Open+Sans and Monserrat , both take from Googlefonts.
 * The color scheme I went with during the design was rgb(66, 66, 66) for the Nav Bar and Footer with   color: #fff for the links.